Selim Benachour

-Selim Benachour (سليم بن عاشور, Salīm bin ʻĀshūr; born Slim Ben-Achour on 8 September 1981) is a football coach and former professional player who played as an attacking midfielder.
+Selim Benachour (سليم بن عاشور, Salīm bin ʻĀshūr; born Slim Ben-Achour on 8 September 1981) is a French born Tunisian football coach and former professional player who played as an attacking midfielder.

 Born in France, he represented France at youth international level before playing for Tunisia at senior international level.

 Club career

 Paris Saint-Germain

 Born and brought up in Paris, Selim Benachour learned to play his trade at the Paris Saint-Germain academy.
 Benachour began his professional club career with Paris Saint-Germain in 2001 and stayed in the club until 2005.

 After his two loan transfers, he went back to PSG after this, playing on and off for them over the next two seasons.
 Overall he earned 28 caps for his childhood club, scoring one goal.

 With PSG, he appeared in 28 league matches and scored a goal, alongside winning the Coupe de France in 2004.

 Out on loan from PSG

 He was given twice on loan from Paris Saint-Germain to Martigues in 2001–2002 and Troyes in 2003.
 He was sent to French Division 2 club Martigues on a season long loan spell.
 He played regularly for the Martigues first team, scoring one goal in 28 appearances.
 Next season he was sent on loan to Ligue 2 side ES Troyes AC, who had just narrowly avoided bankruptcy and were just trying to survive for the time being.
 Benachour had trouble getting into their team, making 9 appearances over the season, scoring twice.